Sultanate of Ifat: History

-Independent States of Ifat

 Before the establishment of Ifat eastern Ethiopia was ruled by the Gidaya, Dawaro, Sawans, Bali, and Fatagar.
 These states were incorporated into the Ifat Sultanate however they managed to maintain a source of independence after Ifat collapsed.
 When Ifat was abolished by the Ethiopian Empire these states were also invaded, however Fatagar still managed to stay under the control of Ifat.

 Conflict with Abyssinia

 In 1320 a conflict between the Christian monarch and Muslim Ifat leaders began.
 The conflict was precipitated by Al-Nasir Muhammad of Egypt.
 The Mamluk ruler Al-Nasir Muhammad was persecuting Christian Copts and destroying Coptic churches.
 The Ethiopian Emperor Amda Seyon I sent an envoy with a warning to the Mamluk ruler that if he did not stop the persecution of Christians in Egypt, he would retaliate against Muslims under his rule and would starve the peoples of Egypt by diverting the course of the Nile.
 According to Pankhurst, of the two threats, the diversion of Nile was an idle threat and the Egyptian sultan dismissed it because he likely realized this to be so.
 The fear that the Ethiopians might tamper with the Nile, states Pankhurst, was nevertheless to remain with Egyptians for many centuries.

 As a result of the threats and the dispute between Amda Seyon and Al Nasr, the Sultan of Ifat, Haqq ad-Din I responded, initiating a definite war of aggression.
 He invaded the Christian Abyssinian territory in the Amhara kingdom, burnt churches and forced apostasy among Christians.
 He also seized and imprisoned the envoy sent by the Emperor on his way back from Cairo.
 Haqq ad-Din tried to convert the envoy, killing him when this failed.
 In response, the irate Emperor raided the inhabitants of all the land of Shewa, much of it inhabited by Muslims at that time, and other districts of Ifat Sultanate.
 The historical records of that time, depending on which side wrote the history, indicate a series of defeat, destruction and burning of towns of the opposite side.